 So, in early 2015 I sold all of my dividend stocks and built my new two-ETF solution (VCN and VXC).
 I called it my four-minute portfolio because it literally took me four minutes a year to monitor and add new money.
 No more obsessing over which stocks to buy or worrying if a stock was going to go to zero.

 Fast-forward to 2019 and another product revolution made my portfolio even simpler.
 Vanguard introduced its suite of asset allocation ETFs, including VEQT – my new one-ticket investing solution.

 The next change to my investment portfolio was in January 2020 when I moved my RRSP and TFSA from TD Direct Investing over to Wealthsimple Trade to take advantage of zero-commission trading.

-Finally, I opened a Corporate Investment Account at Questrade this summer to invest the retained earnings in my business.
+I opened a Corporate Investment Account at Questrade that summer to invest the retained earnings in my business.

 How I Invest My Own Money